ModelingSimulation/TeachingWriting2020/schedule.md

 Additional class for presentations

 ### Assignments due
-* Final draft of research report
+* Final draft of research report (or 2 weeks after you get feedback from instructors)

 <!-- ead Teaching at Its Best -- Chapter 10 Perserving Academic Integrity (pg.
 162 - 170)
 Read Case Studies for Today's Classroom - Case (pg. )-->